HegemanLab/w4mkmeans_galaxy_wrapper/README.md

 ## Output files

-**XCMS sampleMetadata** - \(tabular separated values\) file identical to the Sample metadata file given as an input argument, excepting one column added for each K
+**W4m sampleMetadata** - \(tabular separated values\) file identical to the Sample metadata file given as an input argument, excepting one column added for each K

 > * **k\#** - cluster number for clustering samples with K = \#

-**XCMS variableMetadata** - \(tabular separated values\) file identical to the Feature metadata file given as an input argument, excepting one column added for each K
+**W4m variableMetadata** - \(tabular separated values\) file identical to the Feature metadata file given as an input argument, excepting one column added for each K

 > * **k\#** - cluster number for clustering features with K = \#